Parabolic automorphisms of hyperkahler manifolds: Basic notions

-\proof When $b_2 \geq 5$, the lattice $H^2(M,\Z)$ contains an isotropic vector by Meyer's theorem \cite{Meyer}.
-Let $y$ be a primitive element of $H^2(M,\Z)$ of square zero.
-Let $N$ be any number which exceeds the MBM bound for $M$ (that is, $q(z)> -N$ for any MBM class $z$ on a deformation of $M$).
-There exists a primitive element $x\in H^2(M, \Z)$ such that $q(x)\leq -N$ and $x$ is orthogonal to $y$.
-Indeed one can find a rank-two primitive sublattice of signature $(1,1)$ of $H^2(M,\Z)$ orthogonal to $y$, and any lattice of signature $(1,1)$ has primitive vectors of arbitrarily negative length\footnote{This elementary lemma can be checked as follows: if true for a lattice $\Lambda$, it is also true for $\Lambda '\subset \Lambda\otimes \Q$ commensurable to $\Lambda$; any $\Lambda$ is commensurable to a diagonal lattice, for which the statement is obvious.}.
-Take any $a\in H^2(M,\Z)$ with positive square.
-By the surjectivity of the period map, there exists a deformation $M'$ of $M$ which has Neron-Severi lattice generated by $a, x, y$.
-Moreover by \cite{AV-MBM}, the positive cone of $M'$ is decomposed by the orthogonal hyperplanes to the MBM classes into the union of K\"ahler chambers.
-The K\"ahler chambers are, by definition, the K\"ahler cones of the hyperk\"ahler birational models of $M'$ and their monodromy images.
-The hyperk\"ahler birational models $M'$ are still deformations of $M$ by \cite{Hu}; in fact such a birational model is unseparable from $M'$ in the parameter space for hyperk\"ahler manifolds, which is not Hausdorff.
+Now take any $a\in H^2(M,\Z)$ with positive square and not orthogonal to $y$.
+By the surjectivity of the period map, there exists a deformation $M'$ of $M$ such that the smallest primitive sublattice containing $a$ and $\Lambda'$ is the Neron-Severi lattice of $M'$.

+Moreover, by \ref{_Kahler_polyhedra_Theorem_}, the positive cone of $M'$ is decomposed by the orthogonal hyperplanes to the MBM classes into the union of K\"ahler chambers, that is, the K\"ahler cones of the hyperk\"ahler birational models of $M'$ and their monodromy images.
+The hyperk\"ahler birational models of $M'$ are still deformations of $M$ by \cite{Hu}; in fact such a birational model is unseparable from $M'$ in the Teichm\"uller space for hyperk\"ahler manifolds, which is not Hausdorff.
 So replacing $M'$ by an appropriate birational model, we may assume that $y$ is the class of a nef line bundle $L$ on $M'$.